cupermanrose/tau-LevelIndex/README.md

 - osqp, a Quadratic Programming lib and its offcial website is https://osqp.org/

 In the next section, we introduce how to install the lib mentioned above one by one.
-(to those who familiar with cmake you can skip step 3 and 4, and load this project with cmake a IDE, e.g., CLion, https://www.jetbrains.com/clion/; of course, make sure your path is correct respecting to step 4)
+(to those who is familiar with cmake you can skip step 3 and 4, and load this project with a cmake IDE, e.g., CLion, https://www.jetbrains.com/clion/; of course, make sure your path is correct respecting to step 4)

 Step 1: download make and cmake <br />